Christopher Eubanks: 2015–2016: ATP Tour debut

 Eubanks made his ATP Tour main draw singles debut at the 2015 Atlanta Open where he was defeated by Radek Štěpánek.
 The following year at the 2016 BB&T Atlanta Open, Eubanks lost to eventual semifinalist Reilly Opelka.

 2017–2019: Turned pro, major debut, first ATP wins & quarterfinal

 Eubanks had his professional breakthrough at the 2017 Atlanta Open, defeating Taylor Fritz and Jared Donaldson to reach the quarterfinals.

 Shortly after the performance, Eubanks received a wildcard to the 2017 US Open where he was defeated in the first round by Dudi Sela.
-At the same tournament, also as a wildcard he won his first US Open victory in doubles with partner Christian Harrison.
+At the same tournament, also as a wildcard he achieved his first US Open victory in doubles with partner Christian Harrison.

 After winning three qualifying matches to gain entry into the main draw of the 2019 Australian Open, Eubanks lost in the first round to Georgian Nikoloz Basilashvili on his debut at this tournament.